snowball-tech/fractal/packages/design-tokens/README.md

 ### Useful Commands

-- `yarn format:fix` to format the code according to our formatting guidelines (using _Prettier_);
+- `yarn format-fix` to format the code according to our formatting guidelines (using _Prettier_);
-- `yarn lint:fix`: to check that the code matches our coding guidelines and automatically fix what can be fixed _(using ESLint)_;
+- `yarn lint-fix`: to check that the code matches our coding guidelines and automatically fix what can be fixed _(using ESLint)_;
 - `yarn test`: run all the unit tests;
-- `yarn test:dev`: run the tests for modified components and re-trigger runs everytime something is modified;
+- `yarn test-dev`: run the tests for modified components and re-trigger runs everytime something is modified;
 - `yarn build`: compiles and bundle the design token;